 - Child: unmarried dependent child (and their children’s dependent children, if applicable).
 Dependent children must be under 22 years of age and cannot have a spouse, common-law, or conjugal partner.

-- Parents and Grandparents: There are limited spaces available in Canada for the sponsorship of parents and grandparents.
+- Parents and Grandparents: Canada has limited spaces to sponsor parents and grandparents.
 Prospective sponsors may submit “expressions of interest” during predetermined intake periods, following which eligible sponsors are randomly invited to apply.

-* Important Note: Those admitted under Canadian family reunification programs are admitted as permanent residents.
-As such, they must meet Canadian medical, criminal, and security requirements.
+*Important Note: Those admitted under Canadian family reunification programs are admitted as permanent residents.
+They must meet Canadian medical, criminal, and security requirements.
 Additionally, Canada does not have family reunification programs for extended family members, including adult siblings, aunts, uncles, and cousins.
 Exceptions apply for minor orphaned siblings, nieces, nephews, and grandchildren.
 If your extended family members are refugees themselves, they may be eligible for Canada’s private sponsorship programs.